cosmon-collaboration/mpi_jm/mpitest/spawn_test/README.md

 The master waits ten seconds and writes a success message.
 This gives the worker time to start and force a segmentation fault.

+# Results

+## Mvapich-plus-4.1

+Abort is handled correctly.
+The error does not propagate.

+A segmentation fault incorrectly propagates to the master and takes the job down.

+We can work around this until a fix is supplied by having the client library insert a segv and bus error handler that does an Abort.